 Objective of the IGRT

 Image-guided radiotherapy or IGRT is used to reduce these uncertainties and reduce the margins of the treatment fields.
 The particularity of this treatment technique is that every day, once placed on the treatment table and before performing the relevant session, the positions of the organ to be treated and the neighboring healthy organs are verified and compared with the theoretical situation in which they should be.

-With IGRT we can be sure that the treatment is applied exactly where it should be every day and that neighbouring healthy structures that are not to be subject to radiation are really outside of the field of irradiation.
-The great advantage is that the uncertainties practically disappear and so the safety margin that must be included around the organ being treated is minimal.
-This considerably reduces the amount of healthy tissue irradiated, thus improving treatment tolerance and reducing the frequency and seriousness of any side effects.
+IGRT allows us having the certainty that every day, the treatment is carried out where it has to be done and that the healthy neighboring structures that must not be irradiated are really outside the irradiation fields.
+The great advantage is that the uncertainties practically disappear, so that the safety margin that must be left around the organ to be treated is minimal and, therefore, the amount of healthy tissue irradiated is greatly reduced, improving the tolerance to treatment and reducing the frequency and severity of side effects.